 - 2.1 Notices to competitors will be posted on the official notice board. - 2.2 The official notice board will be located at the south entrance of the Seattle Yacht Club Portage Bay clubhouse and optionally on the Seattle Yacht Club web site at www.seattleyachtclub.org.
-After the start of the Blake Island Race, the official notice board will move temporarily to the Seattle Yacht Club clubhouse at Elliott Bay Marina and return to the original location the following day. - 2.3 The race committee may provide unofficial communication at any time by hail or over VHF 72.
+After the start of the Blake Island Race, the official notice board will move temporarily near the entrance to the Corinthian Yacht Club clubhouse at Shilshole Bay Marina and return to the original location the following day. - 2.3 The race committee may provide unofficial communication at any time by hail or over VHF 72.
 Any communication not defined by the rules is unofficial communication.
 A request for redress may not be based on any aspect of unofficial communication, including content, timeliness, existence, or failure to hear.
 This changes RRS 62.1(a).